7-Day South of France Road Trip Itinerary: My Perfect Route

 Days 1-2: Avignon and Châteauneuf-du-Pape

-To start your Southern France itinerary, Avignon is always a great idea.
+To start your trip, Avignon is always a great idea.
 Steeped in history, this city is a lovely spot to base yourself for exploring the town and nearby area.

 Then, because you’re in the Southern Rhône wine region, you’ve got to visit Chateauneuf-du-Pape!